-If using the traditional starting location of Aysgarth, the route heads north out of the village, down to the River Ure, which it follows closely along wide meadows and a disused railway track until turning into Askrigg.
+The route heads north out of Aysgarth village, down to the River Ure, which it follows closely along wide meadows and a disused railway track until turning into Askrigg.
 This is the village that was used to film the James Herriot TV series.
-From Askrigg the route travels down the Wensleydale valley, through lush green fields, down narrow, secluded lanes to the village of Hardraw with its famous waterfall and then into Hawes, the largest town on the route and the highest market town in Yorkshire.
+From Askrigg the route travels down the Wensleydale valley, through lush green fields, down narrow, secluded lanes to the village of Hardraw with its famous waterfall and then into Hawes, the highest market town in Yorkshire.

 Leaving Hawes the Way climbs up the side of Great Shunner Fell, the third highest mountain in Yorkshire, following the mostly paved footpath of the Pennine Way, to the summit shelter with wide-ranging views across the surrounding dales and hills and then down into Thwaite.
 From here the path skirts the lower slopes of Kisdon and then drops down again into the tiny settlement of Keld.

 Beyond Keld the path says goodbye to rolling green fells and fields and climbs into the bleak and blasted landscape of Gunnerside Moor, changed forever by the lead mining industry that ranged across the moors for decades.
 The heather however, remains a glorious site despite the industry and now supports the new “industry” of grouse shooting.
-The Way soon returns to the valley and the wonderful River Swale at Healaugh, before the short walk through fields into Reeth and then to Grinton Lodge.
+The Way soon returns to the valley and the wonderful River Swale at Healaugh, before the short walk through fields into Reeth.